-Select the Debug configuration and your running emulator in the device drop-down (next to the Play button).
+Select the Debug configuration and your device in the device drop-down (next to the Play button).

-Make sure one of the Windows platform projects is the active project in the IDE.
+Make sure the Windows UWP platform projects is the active project in the IDE.

 Select a Debug configuration, a CPU configuration and a device or Local Machine.
 Remember that emulators will require x86 and devices will require ARM builds.